Here's How Things Have Already Changed With Biden As President

 He also directly addressed the violence at the Capitol, referring to, “The rise of political extremism, domestic terrorism, and white supremacy that we must confront and defeat.”
 His address sent a unifying message, asking for Americans to “open our souls” and stand in each other’s shoes, making Trump’s apocalyptic address four years ago seem like a bad dream.

-Biden, who took his oath of office on a Bible that’s been in his family since the 1890s, quoted scripture in his speech’s conclusion, saying: “Joy cometh in the morning.”
+Biden, who took his presidential oath on a Bible that’s been in his family since the 1890s, quoted scripture in his speech’s conclusion, saying: “Joy cometh in the morning.”
 We can only hope he’s right.

 Thank you all for joining us tonight for a moment of unity as we remembered those we lost to COVID-19. #COVIDMemorial pic.twitter.com/L0MrWNflGA— Biden Inaugural Committee (@BidenInaugural) January 20, 2021